omriperi/sessionOffload/doc/Tunnels_Offload.md

 i.e. On the offloading of GRE Tunnel it'll be decided that the next action will be IPSec

+#### Option 3 - Have a predefined order of actions

+We'll have a pre-defined tunnel order, and this way it will be determined how the pipe is going to be implemented

 ### Outgoing tunnel chaining